igor-feoktistov/terraform-provider-flexbot/README.md

 <img src="https://cdn.rawgit.com/hashicorp/terraform-website/master/content/source/assets/images/logo-hashicorp.svg" width="600px">

-Flexbot provider is a tool to build bare-metal Linux on [FlexPod](https://flexpod.com) (Cisco UCS and NetApp cDOT).
+Flexbot provider is a tool to build and manage bare-metal Linux on [FlexPod](https://flexpod.com) (Cisco UCS and NetApp cDOT).

 Compared to other bare-metal tools it does not require any additional infrastructure like PXE/DHCP servers.